Generative Human Geometry Distribution: Conclusions

 \section{Conclusions}

-In conclusion, we introduce the generative human geometry distribution, the first method that learns the distribution of geometry distributions, enabling ‘infinite’ sampling to synthesize high-fidelity human geometries with realistic, pose-aware clothing details.
-Using flow matching, we learn a flow that transforms from the SMPL template to the target geometry, significantly improving training efficiency.
+In conclusion, we introduce the generative human geometry distribution, the first method that integrates geometry distributions into generative modeling.
+This distribution-over-distribution design is novel, unique, and particularly effective, making our approach the \textbf{only one} capable of producing fine-grained geometry in a generative framework.
+Specifically, using flow matching, we learn a flow that transforms from the SMPL template to the target geometry, significantly improving training efficiency.
 Following this, our method encodes geometry into compact feature maps, facilitating various downstream generative tasks.
-Experimental results demonstrate that our approach achieves state-of-the-art quantitative performance in the pose-conditioned generation task compared to existing generative methods.
-Furthermore, in novel pose generation experiments, our method successfully synthesizes fine-grained clothing details that conform to human poses and exhibits strong robustness, generating plausible results even when provided with a feature map mismatched to the target pose.
-These results highlight the effectiveness of our representation and its potential for advancing 3D human modeling and synthesis. {
+Experimental results demonstrate that our approach achieves state-of-the-art quantitative performance compared to existing generative methods.
+Furthermore, our method is able to synthesize fine-grained clothing details that conform to human poses and exhibits strong robustness, generating plausible results even when provided with a feature map mismatched to the target pose.
+These results highlight the effectiveness of our representation and its potential for advancing 3D human modeling and synthesis.